WalckR/EcoInf2025/README.md

 6- Dataset_with_indices: csv file containing flux, reflectance data and vegetation indices.
 Produced by STEP03_Fig7.ipynb and needed for STEP04_Modelling.ipynb, STEP05_FeatureImportance.ipynb and STEP06_Fig8.ipynb

-# Drone images:

-Drone images are made availlable on OpenAerialMap (https://map.openaerialmap.org), a set of tools for searching, sharing, and using openly licensed satellite and UAV imagery.

-!!
-Please note: following OpenAerialMap requirements, image formats have been changed from 64-bit float to 8-bit unsigned integer.
-RGB bands are provided as true-color composite and RE and NIR bands as single bands.
-Calculations based on these reformatted images may not exactly correspond to those presented in the article.
-Contact the corresponding author if necessary.

-1- Images acquired on May the 17th:

-2- Images acquired on June the 15th:

-3- Images acquired on July the 10th:

-4-  Images acquired on October the 5th:

 # Scripts: